 - Keep your email database marketable: 33% of your database goes stale every year because of people changing jobs.

-What Is UserGems?
+What is UserGems?

-UserGems turns job changes into leads:
+UserGems turns customer job changes into leads:

-- When your customers change their jobs: UserGems creates a new lead in your CRM, provides their new contact information and enriches the new account information.
+- When your customers change their jobs: UserGems creates a new lead in your CRM, provides their new contact information, and enriches the new account information.

 - When there are new prospects in your target accounts: UserGems monitors your target accounts and surfaces any new prospects that match your target persona every month.

 For every lead, UserGems also links to the prospect’s previous information (e.g. previous account, previous title, and any information that’s captured in your CRM).
-This information can then be automatically applied to your email templates for a more personalized messaging.
+This information can then be automatically applied to your email templates for more personalized messaging.

 Here's an example: